 Pleasant Meadow Creamery has certified organic hay fields and pastures.

-Our certifying agency for the hay is the Idaho State Department of Agriculture:
+Our certifying agency for the grass hay and pastures is the Idaho State Department of Agriculture:

 Feed and Bedding